 Food wise: Be adventurous.
 Ignore people who warn you against dining local style/eating the street food!
 Seriously, common sense prevails: Would you buy chicken on a stick from a vendor back home in 35 degree weather, if it looks like it’s been sitting there a while and you can’t spot any refrigeration?
 No?
 Well, don’t do that on holiday either.
 We followed common sense on food hygeine all holiday, dined local style, ate ourselves stupid on street food: No worries, and certainly – no food poisoning!
 Rant aside, we went on a mini expedition every morning to find breakfast as the first meal of the day wasn’t included in our hotel deal.
 We gathered random assortments of food from local street vendors.
 Whilst we gave the BBQ roasted toad a miss, we dined like kings on mini bags of sticky rice, pork on a stick, salted BBQ catfish, steamed dumplings, spring rolls and bags of fresh fruit.
 Most mornings NZ$6 fed all three of us till bursting, much better than forking out $24 each for a bog-standard Western-style buffet breakfast at the hotel.
 We ate regularly from (air-conditioned) food courts at shopping malls, the food was always fantastic and seriously cheap (NZ$4 will buy you a feast).
 We had one meal out at a restaurant, the quirky named Condoms and Cabbages, which I highly recommend, apart from novelty value, the food and service were superb.

 Money: We took cash, in the form of the local currency – Thai Baht.
 I’d wondered if it was worthwhile taking US dollars, but we didn’t bother and that was the right decision as I can’t think where we would have needed it.
 In addition to having a small amount of cash ready for your arrival I would totally recommend taking a pre-loaded Mastercard or Visa card, like Air NZ’s OneSmart card or a Multi Cash Passport.
-We got one each of these just to be safe: I’m paranoid of losing my only access to money when I travel as I’ve ‘been there and got the t-shirt’ from when I dropped my credit card, aka only source of funds, on the floor at the train station in Venice and I was up s**t creek for a few weeks.
+We got one each of these just to be safe: I’m paranoid of losing my only access to money when I travel as I’ve ‘been there and got the t-shirt’ from when I dropped all of my US Credit Cards, aka the only source of funds, on the floor at the train station in Venice and I was up s**t creek for a few weeks.
 Anyway, what you do is pre-load the card, e.g. the OneSmart card, with New Zealand dollars before you travel and then lock in an exchange rate on up to four foreign currency wallets before you travel.
 At the time of our travel there were eight currencies to choose from, although Thai Baht wasn’t one of them (Singapore dollars was, which was handy for the last leg of our holiday).
 How these cards work is you can withdraw money from ATMs anywhere in the world (wherever the Mastercard or Visa card symbols are shown, as appropriate), so in effect you withdraw cash as you would using a debit or credit card.
 The benefits of these cards pre-loaded cards are enormous: You save money, generally the fees are less than using your credit card; Convenience, you can use the cards to purchase anywhere, online, in store.
 For me, the ‘no surprise’ benefit was the best: You are spending your money – not your bank’s money!
 We got home knowing exactly what we’d spent.
 There were no unexpected surprises.
 One tip with these cards though, whatever card you get, get one where you can choose your own PIN number.
 The Multi Cash Passport did my head in, as you can’t choose your own PIN number… I have a bad memory at the best of times, I’m surprised I didn’t get locked out of my own account for too many incorrect PIN entries.

 In short, Bangkok exceeded my expectations by a country mile.
 If Bangkok was a personality, it would be spontaneous, casual, disorganised, a starter (and not a finisher), a change initiator, a person who likes to keep their options endlessly open.
 I loved everything about it: The heat, the smells, the crowds, the food.
 Everything was a complete assault on my senses – and unlike any other place I’ve visited.
 I loved it and I could (and would) do an ex-pat stint there.
 But, shamelessly, it was the shopping that made Bangkok a highlight for me and I’ll be indulging on much more of this on my next trip, as well as taking in a few more cultural sights (I feel bad we didn’t see more).